 What I’m looking for at WCA

 I’m in this business because I love books that have the power to bring people together, articulate something crucial or profound, transform the reader, or offer a window onto a world we wouldn’t otherwise access.
-Fresh, distinct writing typically tops my list, but within that I’m seeking unusual perspectives, exceptional ideas, and stories we truly need.
+Fresh, distinct writing typically tops my list, but within that I’m seeking unusual perspectives, exceptional ideas, high concept approaches, and stories we truly need.
 I’m always interested in hearing from passionate experts with new and interesting things to say about their fields.
 Oh, and I love to cry.

 While I’m not taking on many new clients these days, I’m always open to being wowed.